apostrophecms/apostrophe-seo/README.md

 {% endblock %}
 ```

-**The Canonical Link field** on a page or piece allows an editor to select another page that search engines should understand to be the primary version of that page or piece.
+**The canonical link field** on a page or piece allows an editor to select another page that search engines should understand to be the primary version of that page or piece.
 [As described on Moz.com](https://moz.com/learn/seo/canonicalization):

 > A canonical tag (aka "rel canonical") is a way of telling search engines that a specific URL represents the master copy of a page.
 Using the canonical tag prevents problems caused by identical or "duplicate" content appearing on multiple URLs.
 Practically speaking, the canonical tag tells search engines which version of a URL you want to appear in search results.